tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### Move the Enemy in Scene
 Now let's **open** our favorite `debug_3d_scene.tscn`.
 We can see that the enemy is already instantiated in the scene. **Playing** the game, you can see that the enemy just **moves forward** into the wall.
 Let's **look at the code** controlling the enemy.

 Most of the code is very similar to the player's movement code.
-To test out the `NavMesh` we just need to change 2 lines of code.
-First, we would like to set the target of the agent to the position, where we click with the mouse.
+To test out the `NavMesh`, we just need to change 2 lines of code.
+First, we would like to set the target of the agent to the position where we click with the mouse.

 #### Set Target
 I have already prepared all the raycasting math needed, so you can just go into the `_input()` function and **change** the last `if` statement to this: